powerd6/infra/infrastructure/stages/README.md

 This stage provisions the [Gandi](https://www.gandi.net/) domain name and DNS records.

+It referers to the repositories from stage one that require "pages" in order to creat the appropriate verification records.

 ### 3: Email

 This stage provisions the [ImprovMX](https://improvmx.com/) email aliases.